Managing Bowel Incontinence? Learn The Best Products To Use

-"Almost everyone will experience some rectal itching, pain, or bleeding at some time during his or her life," according to Michigan Medicine’s website.
-These problems are often minor and may go away on their own or with home treatment.
+"Almost everyone will experience some rectal itching, pain, or bleeding some time during his or her life," according to the University of Michigan Health.
+These problems may go away on their own or with treatment.

-Sometimes symptoms do not abide and may actually worsen.
-Usually the first sign of a problem is when the anal area appears red and irritated.
-Additional signs may include hemorrhoids, constipation, rectal bleeding, diarrhea and anal leakage.
-All of these conditions are uncomfortable and may interfere with daily routines.
-A woman in her 30s may experience anal leakage after childbirth while an older man in his 80s may show signs of bowel incontinence after experiencing a stroke.
+Sometimes symptoms may worsen.
+Usually, the first sign of a problem is when the anal area appears red and irritated.
+Bowel issue conditions affect people of all ages.
+A woman in her 30s may experience anal leakage after childbirth, while an older man may show signs of bowel incontinence after experiencing a stroke.

 Why Am I Leaking from My Rectum?

-Neurological Diseases – MS and Parkinson's disease are just a couple that can affect the nerves of the rectum, anus and pelvic floor
+Neurological Diseases such as MS and Parkinson's disease are a couple of conditions that can affect the nerves of the rectum, anus, and pelvic floor.

-Nerve Damage – resulting from a brain or spinal cord injury or chronic heavy straining to pass stool
+Nerve Damage results from a brain or spinal cord injury or chronic heavy straining to pass stool.

-Although many people are embarrassed to discuss anal leakage and rectal issues, talking with a medical professional is important if someone experiences regular issues.
-A doctor may help you identify and recommend one or more treatments such as the following:
+Although many people are embarrassed to discuss anal leakage, talking with a medical professional is crucial to treatment.
+A doctor can help you or a loved one identify treatments such as the following: